loomnetwork/loom-sdk-documentation/docs/en/jump-start-extdev-plasma-us1.md

 ## Start the node

-> Before starting the node, check the open files limit on your system.
-See the [Open Files Limit](#open-files-limit) section for more details
+> NOTE: Check the open files limit on your system before starting the node!
+See [Open Files Limit](#open-files-limit).

 Now, let's start the node by running: